NoamRosenberg/autodeeplab/README.md

-# AutoML for Segmentation and Detection
+# AutoML for Image Segmentation and Detection
 This is an open-source project of AutoML for detection and segmentation.

 Currently this repo contains an implementation for AutoDeeplab / auto-deeplab.